AldanaArcidiacono/week1/readme.md

 To merge a branch with the main.
 WE DON'T WORK ON MAIN. (just the initial files)
-I ask for a pull and after someone sees it and approves it, is fusion with the main
+I ask for a pull and after someone sees it and approves it, is fusion with the main We take the branches to the remote repo
+With this we incorporate from the branch on GitHub to the main of GitHub git push origin (name of the branch)

+## Work flows

+Rules to follow that the company decides to use git flow =
+We will use 🔽
+gitHub flow = When you made a pull request of a branch, review the pull request.
+When this is approves, you can merge it and delete the branch.
+Master always protected.
+Master always actualized